hsteve858/dance-appreciation-oer/modules/sway-13.md

 **[View SWAY PRESENTATION](https://sway.cloud.microsoft/JwGx4V4g0yBhhPKA?ref=Link){:target="_blank"}**

 ## Summary
-Introduces the four-part critique framework — Description, Contextualization, Interpretation, Evaluation — with description as the objective foundation.
+Introduces the four-part critique framework: Description, Contextualization, Interpretation, Evaluation, with description as the objective foundation.
 Uses John Mueller's writing on Fred Astaire as a model of detailed, evidence-based description, reviews dance vocabulary, and has students practice purely descriptive (non-judgmental) observation of a video excerpt.